Silent Degradation in OT Systems

 Security controls are selected and deployed against assumed conditions about how the environment will behave.
 Their effectiveness depends on the environment behaving as documented.

 A degraded environment does not behave as documented.
 A boundary control assumes a defined perimeter.
 Degraded network state may mean the perimeter is not where the diagram shows it.
 An identity control assumes a functional directory.
-Replication failure means the directory may not be consistent.
+Where replication has failed, that assumption does not hold.
 A detection control assumes known baseline behavior.
 Configuration drift means the baseline may no longer reflect what normal looks like.

 Convergence extends the degradation surface

 IT and OT convergence did not introduce this failure pattern.
-It enlarged the surface over which it operates and reduced the chance that normal operating routines will surface it early.
+Convergence enlarged the surface over which the pattern operates and reduced the chance that normal operating routines will surface degradation early.

 Those dependencies are also the paths that monitoring and management traffic must traverse to surface degrading conditions.
 Security segmentation designed to limit lateral movement can inadvertently block those same paths, suppressing the indicators needed to detect degradation before it reaches a failure threshold.